develop-me/blog-resources/base/index.md

 ---
 layout: default
-title: All Your Base Are Belong To Us
+title: All About That Base
 js: app.js
 css: app.css
 ---